Understanding Menopausal Symptoms: How Are Menopause And Anger Linked?

 These symptoms are also incredibly valid given the massive biological changes that the body and mind are undergoing, so patience is key for all involved.

-How to treat symptoms of menopause
+How to treat symptoms of menopause and perimenopause

 If you’re asking, “How can I alleviate my menopause symptoms,” you’re not alone.
 There are a wide variety of things that may be able to help you through menopause.
 A 2016 survey by the British Menopause Society revealed that one in two individuals in Great Britain went through menopause without consulting a healthcare professional, and 42% said their symptoms were worse than expected.
 The most frequently cited issues were hot flashes, night sweats, and decreased enjoyment of sex.
 If you’re experiencing difficult symptoms during menopause, support from a medical professional may be very beneficial.
-Your health care provider can help you decide on the best menopause and perimenopause symptom treatment for you to try.
+Your healthcare provider can help you decide on the best menopause and perimenopause symptom treatment for you to try.
 However, keep in mind that none of these are necessarily “quick” fixes.

-Hormone replacement therapy (HRT)
+Hormone replacement therapy (HRT) for hot flashes or night sweats

 Hormone replacement therapy (HRT) replaces declining estrogen and progesterone hormones during perimenopause and menopause and can help with hot flashes, night sweats, pain during sex, and vaginal dryness.

 Taking HRT can increase your risk for blood clots, heart attacks, strokes, breast cancer, and gallbladder disease.
-But many doctors believe that HRT benefits outweigh the risks.
+However many doctors believe that HRT benefits outweigh the risks.
 HRT is only available by prescription in the US, so you may need to talk to your health provider about whether it could be right for you.
 Doctors generally prescribe HRT for a few years, and risks decrease when you stop taking it.

-Whether you are experiencing menopause symptoms, perimenopause rage or menopausal rage, the most commonly prescribed medications to help control menopause symptoms and menopause and perimenopause rage are antidepressants, particularly selective serotonin reuptake inhibitors (SSRIs).
+Whether you are experiencing menopause symptoms, perimenopause rage, or menopausal rage, the most commonly prescribed medications to help control menopause symptoms and menopause and perimenopause rage are antidepressants, particularly selective serotonin reuptake inhibitors (SSRIs).

 SSRIs work by blocking the absorption of serotonin, a chemical neurotransmitter, into the brain cells.
 This allows more serotonin to be present in the synapses, which are the open gaps between nerve cells.
 Higher serotonin levels in the synapses have been shown to help reduce depression, anxiety, and other mood symptoms, including those associated with menopause and perimenopause rage.
 Before taking any medication, it’s important to first consult with your doctor to see if it’s the right treatment for you.